 The Woman One Award and Scholarship Fund annually honors a woman of exceptional leadership and raises tuition funds for talented underrepresented women studying medicine at Drexel University, who are committed to practicing in underserved communities.
 Since the program began 17 years ago, 29 Woman One Scholars have graduated and are working as physicians across the United States, and three Scholars are currently in Drexel’s medical school.

 2020-2021 Woman One Honoree Is Jeri Lynne Johnson

-The Institute for Women’s Health and Leadership of Drexel University College of Medicine is pleased to announce the selection of Jeri Lynne Johnson as Woman One 2020-2021.
-She will be honored with the 18th annual Woman One Award at a special ceremony on April 26, 2021, to be livestreamed from the Kimmel Center for the Performing Arts.
+The Institute for Women’s Health and Leadership of Drexel University College of Medicine honored Jeri Lynne Johnson as Woman One 2020-2021 at a special ceremony on April 26, 2021.
+The event was livestreamed from the Kimmel Center for the Performing Arts.

 Learn more about sponsoring Woman One [PDF]